State-Separable Proofs for the Curious Cryptographer

 For example, consider these two games:

-$$ \boxed{ \begin{aligned} &\colorbox{#FBCFE8}{\large $G_0$ }\cr \cr &k \xleftarrow{R} \{0, 1\}^\lambda\cr \cr &\underline{\mathtt{F}(m):}\cr &\ \texttt{return } m \oplus k\cr \end{aligned} } \quad \quad \boxed{ \begin{aligned} &\colorbox{#FBCFE8}{\large $G_1$ }\cr \cr &k_0, k_1 \xleftarrow{R} \{0, 1\}^\lambda\cr \cr &\underline{\mathtt{F}(m):}\cr &\ \texttt{return } m \oplus k_0 \oplus k_1 \cr \end{aligned} } $$
+G0 kR{0,1}λF(m): return mkG1 k0,k1R{0,1}λF(m): return mk0k1 \boxed{ \begin{aligned} &\colorbox{#FBCFE8}{\large $G_0$ }\cr \cr &k \xleftarrow{R} \{0, 1\}^\lambda\cr \cr &\underline{\mathtt{F}(m):}\cr &\ \texttt{return } m \oplus k\cr \end{aligned} } \quad \quad \boxed{ \begin{aligned} &\colorbox{#FBCFE8}{\large $G_1$ }\cr \cr &k_0, k_1 \xleftarrow{R} \{0, 1\}^\lambda\cr \cr &\underline{\mathtt{F}(m):}\cr &\ \texttt{return } m \oplus k_0 \oplus k_1 \cr \end{aligned} }

 Capturing what it means to have “the same behavior” is tricky.
 One way to do this is to lean on the notion of advantage we’ve just defined.

-$$ \epsilon(\mathcal{A} \circ ?_b(A, B)) = 0 $$
+ϵ(A?b(A,B))=0 \epsilon(\mathcal{A} \circ ?_b(A, B)) = 0

 In other words, no adversary, even with an unbounded amount of computation, can distinguish between the two games.
 This captures the intuitive idea that their behavior is the same.

-In most situations, $=$ is much more useful than $\equiv$, since it’s more robust to unimportant changes, like moving variables around, or replacing a complicated expression with something having the same distribution.
-In fact, outside of the basic definitions, $\equiv$ is rarely needed, and $=$ is used instead.
+In most situations, == is much more useful than \equiv, since it’s more robust to unimportant changes, like moving variables around, or replacing a complicated expression with something having the same distribution.
+In fact, outside of the basic definitions, \equiv is rarely needed, and == is used instead.

 Indistinguishability